lambdaclass/concrete/ROADMAP.md

    plus byte/text builders and tree/buffer builders inspired by Gleam's `BytesTree` and `StringTree`.
 Do not hide allocation; builder APIs either carry `with(Alloc)` or operate over fixed buffers.
-10. Build numeric helper APIs in `std.numeric`, `std.math`, and `std.mem`:
+3. Build numeric helper APIs in `std.numeric`, `std.math`, and `std.mem`:
    checked/wrapping/saturating arithmetic helpers,
    narrowing/conversion helpers, endian conversions, byte/word packing, and evidence classes for each helper.
-11. Build sorting and searching primitives in proposed `std.sort` and `std.search`: comparison conventions, stable/unstable sort decision, binary search, min/max helpers, and evidence/oracle tests over edge cases.
+4. Build sorting and searching primitives in proposed `std.sort` and `std.search`: comparison conventions, stable/unstable sort decision, binary search, min/max helpers, and evidence/oracle tests over edge cases.
-12. Build hashing, checksums, and deterministic random helpers in `std.hash`, proposed `std.checksum`, and `std.rand`: stable hash APIs for maps/sets, non-cryptographic checksums, seeded deterministic RNG for tests/oracles, and a clear split from cryptographic randomness.
+5. Build hashing, checksums, and deterministic random helpers in `std.hash`, proposed `std.checksum`, and `std.rand`: stable hash APIs for maps/sets, non-cryptographic checksums, seeded deterministic RNG for tests/oracles, and a clear split from cryptographic randomness.
 Any OS entropy source is hosted-only and capability-visible.
-13. Build constant-time helper APIs in proposed `std.ct` only for narrow, auditable cases: equality/compare over fixed-size bytes, no secret-dependent branches or early exits, source-shape audit evidence, and clear machine-level timing assumptions.
+6. Build constant-time helper APIs in proposed `std.ct` only for narrow, auditable cases: equality/compare over fixed-size bytes, no secret-dependent branches or early exits, source-shape audit evidence, and clear machine-level timing assumptions.
 This belongs to the narrow security surface, not broad crypto.
-14. Build time and duration helpers in `std.time`: monotonic versus wall-clock distinction, timestamp formatting/parsing if admitted, timeout helpers, and explicit hosted authority for reading the clock.
+7. Build time and duration helpers in `std.time`: monotonic versus wall-clock distinction, timestamp formatting/parsing if admitted, timeout helpers, and explicit hosted authority for reading the clock.
-14a.
-Define the `std.io` `Reader` / `Writer` interface — the one narrow stream
-    contract every byte source/sink implements, before formatting, IO endpoints, and streaming scanners build on it.
-A `Writer` is `write(bytes) -> Result<usize, IoError>` plus `flush`/`close`; a `Reader` is `read(buf) -> Result<usize, IoError>`; file, console, in-memory `Bytes` buffer, and (later) socket all implement them.
-This is not a `dyn Writer` trait object or hidden vtable: the v1 representation must be either a concrete handle carrying explicit function pointers (the callable-values / manual-vtable pattern) or a closed enum of sinks, with capabilities visible in the handle/function type and reports. `std.fmt` output (item 15), the capability-scoped file/console surface (item 26), `std.fs` (item 27), and `ProgressWriter` all TARGET `Writer` rather than each rolling its own sink.
-    Add a buffered wrapper (`BufReader`/`BufWriter`) over any handle.
-Parsing stays over in-memory `Bytes`/`Text` (item 16) for v1; streaming scanners can later layer on `Reader`.
-Capability-visible (a hosted `Writer` carries its `Console`/`File`/`Network` capability); no hidden allocation — buffered wrappers carry `with(Alloc)` or use fixed buffers.

-    Done when `std.fmt`, `std.fs`, and the console surface all write through one `Writer` contract (a gate rejects a second, parallel sink interface) and a fixed-buffer `Writer` works with no `Alloc`.
-This is the Go `io.Writer` / Hare `io::handle` lesson: one interface, not three.
-14b.
-Define the value-rendering / `Display`-equivalent contract over `Writer`.
-    This decides how user-defined values become bytes/text through the item-14a `Writer` surface — not "pretty printing" but the single answer `std.fmt`, `print`, diagnostics, logs, `std.test` output, and API examples all use, so they do not each invent their own.
-Design:
-    - No automatic universal rendering for every struct, and no trait-object-style `Display`.
-    - A simple convention: a type may expose `write_to(&self, w: &mut Writer) -> Result<usize, IoError>` (or `format_into`). `std.fmt` renders built-ins and calls the convention only where the type is statically known — no runtime type dispatch.
-    - No hidden allocation: rendering targets a `Writer`; string-producing helpers (`to_string`-style) are secondary wrappers over the Writer-based path and carry `with(Alloc)`.
-    - The evidence/report surface shows the capability and allocation behavior of a format call, especially when it writes to console/file/network.

-    Done when one built-in and one user struct both render through the same `write_to`/`Writer` path, `std.fmt` dispatches to the convention only for statically-known types, and a gate proves a string-producing formatter carries `with(Alloc)` while a fixed-`Writer` formatter does not.
-15. Build formatting and parsing helpers in `std.fmt` and `std.parse`: integer/text formatting, simple
+8. Build formatting and parsing helpers in `std.fmt` and `std.parse`: integer/text formatting, simple
     scanners, structured parse results, error-set reports, and oracle-friendly output conventions.
-16. Build a reusable scanner/parser core in `std.parse` over
+9. Build a reusable scanner/parser core in `std.parse` over
     `std.bytes.Bytes` and `std.text.Text`: `peek`, `advance`, `take_while`,
     `consume`, span/position tracking, error reporting, and no hidden allocation unless the API carries `with(Alloc)`.
-17. Add `std.base64` as the first byte-format module, pulled by the `base64_cli` workload rather than designed in isolation.
+10. Add `std.base64` as the first byte-format module, pulled by the `base64_cli` workload rather than designed in isolation.
 V1 should include only what the workload and RFC 4648 vectors require: encode/decode over fixed buffers and allocation-backed `Vec<u8>` as needed, strict error